Week #41: Stock your refrigerator with healthy staples

 3. Ditch the junk

 Remove expired items to save space for fresh foods you want to eat.
-Get rid of everything from cans of soda to the nacho cheese sauce.
+Get rid of everything from cans of soda to nacho cheese sauce.
 Don’t tell me that you buy that stuff for your kids or hubby.
 If it’s there to tempt you, it will.

 Simplify your gourmet condiments!
 Almost all condiments are excessively high in calories, sugar, or salt.
 If you want to give your food some flavor with condiments, then yellow mustard and horseradish in a jar are clean options (check labels!).

 Important: Get rid of fatty gourmet sauces like mayonnaise and remoulade too.
 They go bad very quickly and are a real hurdle on your path to a lean body.
 The same is true for ready-made salad dressings.
 They are expensive, unnecessary, and fattening.
 Leftovers older than four days should be tossed out as well.
-In the meantime, place the chosen products you want to keep in a cooler.
+In the meantime, place anything you want to keep in a cooler.

 4. Wash and wipe

-Remove shelving and drawers (e.g., crispers), or other removable parts from the fridge and place them near the kitchen sink.
-Fill your kitchen sink with hot water and some apple vinegar (3 parts warm water to 1 part apple cider vinegar).
+Take out any drawers (e.g., crispers), shelving, or other removable parts from the fridge and place them near the kitchen sink.
+Fill your kitchen sink with warm water and some apple vinegar (3 parts warm water to 1 part apple cider vinegar).
 Wash all surfaces by hand with a soft brush or sponge and let it dry.
+Wipe the inside of your refrigerator and the fridge doors with some vinegar water too.

-Put all drawers and shelving back, after closing the door your refrigerator is ready to be switched on again.
-Stock your fridge with fiber-rich clean eating foods following the advice below.
+I use a spray bottle filled with vinegar water.
+Wipe all parts dry with a towel, including the removable parts.
+Put all drawers and shelving back, now your refrigerator is ready to be switched on again.
+Stock your fridge with clean eating foods following the advice below.

-5. Store food in the smartest spots
+5. Store food in the smartest fridge spots

-To best support your healthy habits, your fridge should be filled up with 30% high fiber vegetables at least.
-Store vegetables in the crisper drawer that is usually located at the bottom.
+To best support your clean eating habits, your fridge should be filled up with 30% veggies at least.
+Store vegetables in the crisper drawer that is usually located at the bottom of your fridge.
+This special drawer is designed to keep in humidity and to seal tightly.

 Fruits should be stored in a separate crisper drawer.
 Everything with leaves belongs in the fridge: leafy greens, spinach, all cabbage types – but also fennel, asparagus, fresh beans, and peas.